Christians and Islam

 Islam:

-Muslims deny both Jesus' death on the cross and his resurrection from the dead.
-Together they represent the foun-dation of the Christian faith and the gospel's message of hope.
-Muslims believe that only by doing good works they can enter paradise.
-Furthermore, according to the Qur'an, only Allah can forgive sins and judge people, while Jesus himself testifies in the bible that he has received authority from God to forgive sins and that God chose Him to judge the living and the dead at the end of this world time.
-The fact that Jesus rose from the dead and is now seated at the right hand of God confirms that He is the chosen one through whom God will judge man-kind.
+Muslims believe that they can enter paradise through good works alone.
+Furthermore, according to the Quran, only Allah can forgive sins and judge people.
+In the Bible, however, Jesus expressly testifies that he has received the authority from God to forgive sins and that God has appointed him to judge the living and the dead at the end of this world.
+The fact that Jesus rose from the dead and now sits at the right hand of God confirms that HE is the chosen one through whom God will judge humanity.

 --> Sure 4,157-158 / Sure 5,9 / Sure 11,114 / Sure 14,23 /